AdobeDocs/experience-manager-screens.en/help/user-guide/testing-pocs-pilots-rollouts.md

 ## Part 3: Video Tutorial on Testing, POCs, Pilots & Rollouts {#part-video-tutorial-on-testing-pocs-pilots-rollouts}

-Follow the tutorial below to understand Testing, Proofs of Concept, Pilot Programs, and Rollouts.
+Follow the tutorial below to understand testing, proofs of concept, pilot programs, and rollouts.

 Considering all these stages as part of the overall project plan helps manage expectations and identifies natural points in which the investment in an AEM Screens deployment can be evaluated.